-4.1 State of implementation of Priority 4 based on aggregate indicators
+State of implementation of Priority 4 based on aggregate indicators

-The most important indicator for measuring progress regarding ERA Priority 4 is the share of women in Grade A positions (the "headline indicator".
-According to this headline indicator, the top group (Cluster 1) is made up of the following EU Member States: Romania, Latvia, Croatia and Lithuania.
+The most important indicator for measuring progress regarding ERA Priority 4 is the share of women in Grade A positions (the "headline indicator").
+According to this headline indicator, the top group (Cluster 1) consists of the following EU Member States: Romania, Latvia, Croatia and Lithuania.
 Of these countries, Lithuania and Romania did not formulate a gender equality strategy (Priority 4) in their NAPs.
 Countries which score highest in the headline indicator also achieve an above-average score in at least one of the supporting indicators.
-The following countries also achieve an above-average score and make up Cluster 2: Bulgaria, Finland, Slovenia and Norway.
+The following countries also achieve an above-average score and constitute Cluster 2: Bulgaria, Finland, Slovenia and Norway.

-The top group for the supporting indicator - the share of female PhD graduates - is made up of the following EU Member States: Slovenia, Cyprus, Latvia and Lithuania.
-A further eight EU Member States also achieve an above-average score for this indicator and make up Cluster 2: Portugal, Croatia, Romania, Estonia, Poland, Bulgaria, Slovakia, Italy and Finland.
+The top group for the supporting indicator - the share of female PhD graduates - consists of the following EU Member States: Slovenia, Cyprus, Latvia and Lithuania.
+A further eight EU Member States also achieve an above-average score for this indicator and constitute Cluster 2: Portugal, Croatia, Romania, Estonia, Poland, Bulgaria, Slovakia, Italy and Finland.

 Romania, Slovenia and Slovakia form the top group of EU Member States for the second supporting indicator - gender in research content.
-The group of countries in Cluster 2 is made up of Hungary, Portugal, Estonia, Lithuania, Sweden, Croatia, Norway, Finland, Denmark, Luxembourg, Spain, Malta and Bulgaria.
+The group of countries in Cluster 2 is composed of Hungary, Portugal, Estonia, Lithuania, Sweden, Croatia, Norway, Finland, Denmark, Luxembourg, Spain, Malta and Bulgaria.